 Arches National Park

-Behind the Arches National Park visitor center, craggy sandstone rises like a castle’s curtain wall between towers and turrets.
+Behind the Arches National Park visitor center, craggy sandstone rises like a fortress.
 The 18-mile scenic drive (one way) climbs high onto the plateau and crosses a vast and glorious landscape of panoramic views with distant snowcapped mountains.
 At sunset, you’ll swear photographers coined “magic hour” here as the red rock becomes saturated with the radiance of the sun.
 At sunrise, rays of light break over dramatic horizons.
 A new day in Arches begins.
 Let’s get hiking.

 The sandstone formations in Arches National Park define not only the landscape but also its plants and animals.
 The scarce precipitation — 8.5 inches annually — extreme temperature ranges, and relatively high elevation, all conspire to limit life among the rocks to only species that can adapt to such a harsh environment.
 Elevations at Arches range from 3,960 feet along the Colorado River to 5,653-foot Elephant Butte, the park’s high point.
 A pygmy forest of piñon pine and juniper covers about half the park; scrubby steppe and bare slickrock blanket the rest.

 Opportunities to see and explore Arches National Park abound for people of all ages and abilities, from the scenic roads that slice through the park to the many trails that wind among the 300-foot-high towers and take hikers to some of the most spectacular namesake arches.
 Many of these hikes are relatively easy, making Arches National Park one of the top national parks for families with children, and a world-class vacation destination for hikers in general.